ZeroXSHDW/HSTS_Compliance_Apache-Tomcat_IIS/README.md

-# HTTPS Headers - HSTS Configuration Tools
+# HSTS Compliance Tools - Apache Tomcat & IIS

 A comprehensive set of tools for auditing and configuring HTTP Strict Transport Security (HSTS) headers in Apache Tomcat and Microsoft IIS web servers.
+This project focuses exclusively on HSTS compliance and patching across Linux and Windows platforms.

 ## Table of Contents